dhis2/line-listing-app/docs/line_list.md

 ![](resources/images/resizable_accessory_sidebar.png)

 Resizing can also be done using the left/right arrow key on the keyboard.
-These keyboard shortcuts become active after giving focus to the drag-handle (by repeatedly hitting the tab key):
+These keyboard shortcuts become active after giving focus to the resize-handle (by repeatedly hitting the tab key):

 ![](resources/images/resizable_accessory_sidebar_keyboard.png)

-To reset the "Accessory Side Panel" to its default width, the "View" menu can be used.
+The "Accessory Side Panel" can be reset to its default width, by using the "View" menu or double clicking the resize-handle.

 ![](resources/images/resizable_accessory_sidebar_reset.png)